deepset-ai/haystack/docs/_src/api/api/query_classifier.md

   Models:

-  Pass your own `Transformer` binary classification model from file/huggingface or use one of the following pretrained ones hosted on Huggingface:
+  Pass your own `Transformer` classification/zero-shot-classification model from file/huggingface or use one of the following pretrained ones hosted on Huggingface:
   1) Keywords vs. Questions/Statements (Default)
   model_name_or_path="shahrukhx01/bert-mini-finetune-question-detection"